Cold email for agencies: what's actually working in 2026

 - Fresh data: lists older than 90 days have significantly higher bounce rates

-LocalLeads extracts business contacts from Google Maps with email enrichment included — giving you verified emails alongside phone numbers, websites, and addresses.
+LocalLeads extracts business contacts from Google Maps with optional email enrichment built into every paid plan — giving you verified emails alongside phone numbers, websites, and addresses.
+You only pay the extra credit when enrichment actually finds an email.
 Search any niche + city and export in seconds.

 Step 2: Write Emails That Get Replies